dart-lang/site-www/src/_guides/language/language-tour.md

 In Dart running in *checked mode*, the preceding code throws an exception because the `name` variable is not a bool.

+{% comment %}
+xxx: This code also produces an error:
+     "Conditions must have a static type of "bool".
+{% endcomment %}

 Here’s another example of code that behaves differently in JavaScript and Dart: